abhishek248-lab/Citysales-Hub-A-Real-Time-Sales-Data-Analytics/README.md

 ## Solution :
 To solve this problem, I designed a data pipeline using the Databricks Lakehouse Platform and followed the Medallion Architecture, which consists of Bronze, Silver, and Gold layers.
 In the Bronze layer, I ingest the raw sales data and apply data quality validations using expectations.
-In the Silver layer, I clean and transform the data using SQL and Spark transformations.
+In the Silver layer, I clean and transform using Spark Structured Streaming..
 In the Gold layer, I perform business-level analysis using Spark SQL and prepare the data for reporting and analytics.

 # Tech Stack